 500 Rutherford Avenue, Suite 210, Charlestown, MA 02129-1628

 - Below is a template that you can use to submit a request.
 Please be as specific as possible when describing the records being requested.
 If applicable, include relevant date ranges and any other information that may help us identify the records that are being requested.

 This is a request under the Massachusetts Public Records Law (M.G.L.
 Chapter 66, S. 10).

 I am requesting that I be provided a copy of the following records:

-As you may be aware, the Public Records Law requires you to provide me with a written response within 10 calendar days.
+As you know, the Public Records Law requires you to provide me with a written response within 10 business days.
 If you cannot comply with my request, you are statutorily required to provide an explanation in writing.